da0mao/da0mao.github.io/source/_posts/time-dilation.md

   - special relativity
 date: 2020-05-04 21:16:11
 ---
-I am following these videos of ["Your Daily Equation"](https://www.youtube.com/playlist?list=PLKy-B3Qf_RDVL6Z_CmgKf0tAbpXTua9mV) and taking notes here for future reference.

 Time dilation was predicted by several authors at the turn of the 20th century.
 In June 1905, Einstein pointed that this effect concerns the nature of time itself.

 <!-- more -->

-Professor Green explained it with a "Light clock" and do the calculation in this [video](https://youtu.be/nnVq6gmatHU).
+Professor Brain Greene explained it with a "Light clock" and did the calculations.

 ![Time Dilation 1](/images/TimeDilation1.jpg)